 Filler Injections With the Blunt-Tip Microcannula

-Objective: To compare injections of filler with microcannulas versus hypodermic needles in terms of ease of use, amount of filler required to achieve desired aesthetic outcome, perceived pain by patient, adverse events such as bleeding and bruising and to demonstrate the advantages of single-port injection technique with the blunt-tip microcannula.
+To compare injections of filler with microcannulas versus hypodermic needles in terms of ease of use, amount of filler required to achieve desired aesthetic outcome, perceived pain by patient, adverse events such as bleeding and bruising and to demonstrate the advantages of single-port injection technique with the blunt-tip microcannula.
+Materials and Methods:

 Injectable fillers have become popular cosmetic procedures with more than one million injections performed annually.1 These augmentations are usually performed with hypodermic needles, often supplied with the product.
 Numerous problems may be associated with needles, including pain, bruising, and vessel laceration.
 Using a longer blunt cannula may have numerous advantages both for the injector and the patient.
 There maybe less pain, less bruising, and the operator can freely augment the area with numerous passes with reduced fear of adverse events.2,3 The investigators call this dissection of the dermis with multiple passes the Fanning Injection Technique.